KatG33/Website/README.md

 │   ├── seed.py       # Script to seed database with initial data (optional)
 └── .gitignore       ## Files to ignore for version control, so they don't get mixed up in project history

-I am utilizing such dependencies as: React for frontend and Django for backend.
+I am utilizing such dependencies as React for frontend and Django for backend.
 The reasons why I choose Django Python for backend and React JavaScript for frontend:
     1. This is a small to medium project that hasn't been fully planned out yet.
         Due to the fact that Django has plenty of built-in functionalities, it allows for fast and flexible development,